Overview of Root Canal Therapy

 Infection that reaches the pulp of your tooth may be the result of a cavity or deep crack in the tooth or a physical injury.
 The most obvious signs that you could have an infection are tooth pain, jaw pain, swollen and discolored gums, and discoloration of the affected tooth.
-If the infection is not addressed, the infection will spread, causing increased pain.
+If the infection is not addressed, the infection can spread, causing increased pain.
 Set up an appointment at Western Mass Endo right away if you feel or notice any changes in your mouth.
-If you have anxieties and reservations about obtaining dental work, don't hesitate to ask us about sedation dentistry to help you remain calm and at ease during your dental appointments.

 Based on the method of sedation that was chosen, you might need to have an adult drive you home following your root canal.
 You should expect your mouth to feel tender or swollen, but these are normal symptoms and can be quelled with anti-inflammatory medications.
-We recommend that you set up a follow-up about six months post-procedure.
+We recommend that you set up a visit with your general dentist to have a dental restoration placed following your root canal treatment.
+You should also schedule a follow-up visit six months later with our endodontists to check the healing of your treated tooth.
 A member of our team will examine the area to make sure the infection has been eradicated and that there is no cause for concern.
-Afterward, you should continue to schedule regular dental checkups and twice-yearly dental cleanings to optimize your oral health.

 At your consultation, our staff will give you cost estimates to align your treatments with your health needs and your budget.
 If you currently carry dental insurance, we will call your provider to figure out your benefits.
 If you do not have dental insurance, Western Mass Endo takes several payment methods and may be able to assist you in finding medical financing options.